An explanation of Mondrian's oeuvre by Michael Sciam

 About five years later we find the same idea of the manifold becoming one and then turning manifold again in a new work that although inspired by a landscape, is already in fact an abstract composition.
 The work belongs to a series of drawings, and gouaches inspired by a pier jutting out from the beach into the sea.

-The interaction between the upward vertical progression of the pier (recalling the tree trunk) and the horizontal expansion of the sea generates a whole variety of relationships between horizontals and verticals where something changes every instant (recalling the manifold set of branches of the tree):
+The interaction between the upward vertical progression of the pier (recalling the tree trunk) and the horizontal expansion of the sea (reminiscent of the ground line in the figure of the tree) generates now a whole variety of relationships between horizontals and verticals where something changes every instant:

 Pier and Ocean 5, 1915, Piet Mondrian

-Some horizontal and vertical signs tend to relate by seeking balance between the opposite directions in the form of probable square proportions that finally reach a well defined square.
-The variety of unstable signs find a more balanced and lasting situation in a square where the opposite directions assume the same value.
-The contrasting duality which animates the whole composition is therefore transformed into an ideal unity in that square.
+Some horizontal and vertical signs tend to relate in the form of probable squares that finally reach precise square proportions in the upper central area.
+The variety of unstable signs find a more balanced and lasting situation in a fully achieved square where the opposite directions assume the same size, i.e., the same value.

-The sign of equivalence between opposites is born inside a square and thus suggests an inner space.
-The square therefore appears as a plastic symbol of the unifying consciousness of man dealing with the multifarious aspect of the world symbolized here by a multitude of different relationships between opposites drives.
-In the square the changing external space is captured for an instant in a more stable synthesis.
+In Pier and Ocean 5 the achievement of a perfect balance between opposites is revealed within the central square and thus suggests an inner space.
+The square appears as a plastic symbol of the unifying consciousness dealing with the multifarious aspect of the outer world as well as with the contradictory impulses governing our inner space both symbolized here by a multitude of different relationships between opposites drives which never really attain a full balance.
+The transience nature of outer / inner reality is instead captured in a more stable synthesis within the central square.

-A second square can be seen in Pier and Ocean 5 above the square that we have identified as a unitary synthesis of the composition as a whole:
+A second square can be seen in Pier and Ocean 5 above the square that we have identified as a unitary synthesis of the whole composition:

 Pier and Ocean 5, 1915, Piet Mondrian with Diagram